‘The Young And The Restless’ Spoilers For July 23-27: Hilary Needs A Miracle & So Does Phyllis

 Mariah’s already in a bad state over Hilary’s accident, and then when Tessa ends a date early for work reasons, Mariah cannot take it when she sees Tessa hugging another woman.
 In fact, she completely comes undone, and it’s possible that any secrets could mean this second chance never gets off the ground for Mariah and Tessa.

-Check out Inquisitr‘s The Young and the Restless spoilers for Monday’s episode.
+Check out the Inquisitr‘s The Young and the Restless spoilers for Monday’s episode.